 Arrival in Tromso was a magical experience as we landed while it was snowing heavily and our first moments there were already so fascinating and much of a contrast to what we’d left behind.

-We spent 3 days road tripping to Sweden, Finland and Lyngen before we returned back to Tromso to complete our journey.
-The route we took can been seen on the link below and will be covered in my future blogs.
+We spent 3 days road trip to Sweden, Finland, and Lyngen before we returned back to Tromso to complete our journey.
+The route we took can be seen on the link below and will be covered in my future blogs.